feranco/feranco.github.io/_posts/2018-05-20-dynamic-programming.md

 }
 {% endhighlight %}

 The second approach is **bottom-up**: the subproblems are solved in order of size, such that solving a particular subproblem depends only on the solution of smaller subproblems.
+In this way, each sub-problem is solved only once and when it is solved, all subproblems its solution depends upon were already solved and the corresponding values were saved..

-When the value of an optimal solution for a subproblem is computed, all the values of an optimal solution for smaller subproblems its solution depends upon were already computed and saved.
-Each sub-problem is solved only once, and when it is solved, subproblems its solution depends upon were already computed.
+When an optimal solution for a subproblem is computed, all the values of an optimal solution for smaller subproblems its solution depends upon were already computed and saved.

 We evaluate the Fibonacci numbers from smallest to biggest and store all the results, so we know that we have